kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

      - `maxAllowed`: Specifies the maximum amount of resources that the autoscaler recommends at the pod level.
 The default is no maximum.

   3. Add a new `status.recommendation.podRecommendations` stanza.
 The field is populated by the VPA Recommender and stores Pod-level recommendations, including Pod-level `Target`, `LowerBound`, `UpperBound` and `UncappedTarget` for CPU and memory.
-For more details about how VPA calculates pod-level recommendations, see the [recommender](#recommender) section.
+For more details about how the recommender calculates pod-level recommendations, see the [recommender](#recommender) section.

 The AEP proposes that pod-level recommendations are calculated by all VPA components (the recommender, updater, and admission controller) to handle situations where a user adds or removes a container from the Pod spec.
-The `status.recommendation.podRecommendations` stanza should serve as observational data for end users, but controllers SHOULD NOT depend on its content, as it may contain outdated information when the list of containers in the Pod spec changes and the recommender has not yet processed those changes.
+The `status.recommendation.podRecommendations` stanza should serve as observational data for end users, but controllers should not depend on its content, as it may contain outdated information when the list of containers in the Pod spec changes and the recommender has not yet processed those changes.

+The AEP proposes that the **updater** and the **admission controller** calculate Pod-level recommendations dynamically in the following way, removing the dependency on values in `status.recommendation.podRecommendations`:

+For each running container in `Auto` or `RecommendationOnly` mode, perform the following:
+1. If no recommendation exists for the container, use the resource requests specified in the container spec.
+2. If no recommendation exists for the container and the container does not define resources, do not modify the Pod-level recommendation.
+3. If a recommendation exists for the container, use it in the Pod-level recommendation calculation.

+In all three cases, a LimitRange object with type `Pod` may trigger an update to the Pod-level recommendations to comply with its minimum or maximum constraints.
+The same applies to the container-level and Pod-level `minAllowed` and `maxAllowed` values.

 #### Recommender

 This section and its subsections describe the proposed modifications to the recommender:

 - Implement a new function that calculates pod-level recommendations when the `mode` field is set to `Auto` by the user in the `spec.resourcePolicy.podPolicies` stanza.
-The calculation loops through all container-level recommendations and sums values of the same type.
-For example, summing all container-level targets produces the pod-level target.
+The calculation loops through all container-level recommendations (produced by containers in `Auto` and the new `RecommendationOnly` mode) and sums values of the same type.
+For example, summing all container-level targets produces the Pod-level target.

 - Update the `ApplyVPAPolicy` function to enforce the new recommender-level constraints, such as the `pod-recommendation-max-allowed-cpu` and `pod-recommendation-max-allowed-memory` flags, as well as the pod-level `minAllowed` and `maxAllowed` values for both **pod-level and container-level recommendations**.
 To enforce pod-level constraints on container-level recommendations, this document proposes using the formula introduced by @omerap12 here: [see discussion](https://github.com/kubernetes/autoscaler/issues/7147#issuecomment-2515296024).